actions/checkout/adrs/0153-checkout-v2.md

 A better solution is:

 Given a source file path, walk up the directories until the first `.git/config` is found.
 Check if it matches the self repo (`url = https://github.com/OWNER/REPO`).
 If not, drop the source file path.

+### Submodules

+With both PAT and SSH key support, we should be able to provide frictionless support for submodules scenarios: recursive, non-recursive, relative submodule paths.

+When fetching submodules, follow the `fetch-depth` settings.

+Credentials will be persisted in the submodules local git config too.

 ### Port to typescript